 contributed by Betsy of PassingThru

 While our time in the Czech Republic was limited to a stay in Prague, we wanted to see more than just the capital city.
-Kutna Hora, a historic Bohemian silver mining town which was the second largest city in 15th century Bohemia, and a favorite residence of several kings.
+Kutna Hora, a historic Bohemian silver mining town that was the second-largest city in 15th century Bohemia, and a favorite residence of several kings.
 This UNESCO World Heritage site is one of the best day trips from Prague first time visitors can make.

 The most notable attraction in Kutna Hora is the macabre Sedlec Ossuary – more commonly known as “the Bone Church.”
 Its lower level is a bizarre conglomeration of baroque decorative elements fashioned from human bones in the tens of thousands, meticulously sorted and displayed.
 The atmosphere is simultaneously horrifying and holy.
 But the Sedlec Ossuary isn’t the only attraction in Kutna Hora.